kercre123/victor/docs/build-system-walkthrough.md

 One of the main goals for Victor is to have _one_ build system and to put everything into it.
 Right now, the main build system is CMake.
-There are some key helper scripts, but they adhere to rules such that the build system is always the soure of truth about when output will be generated from input.
+There are some key helper scripts, but they adhere to rules such that the build system is always the source of truth about when output will be generated from input.
 This document outlines the flow of information through the build.
 My hope is that after reading this, anyone will be able to add new components to the build system.